In diagnostic medicine, better images can lead to better outcomes.

 Common uses of CT

 CT examinations are often used to plan biopsies and other minimally invasive procedures.
 CT can clearly show even very small bones, as well as surrounding tissues such as muscle and blood vessels.
 This makes it invaluable in diagnosing and treating spinal problems and injuries to the hands, feet, and other skeletal structures.
-CT images can also be used to measure bone mineral density for the detection of osteoporosis.

 In cases of trauma, CT can quickly identify injuries to the liver, spleen, kidneys, or other internal organs.
 CT can also play a significant role in the detection, diagnosis, and treatment of vascular diseases that can lead to stroke, gangrene or kidney failure.